 When encountering 404 errors in WordPress, start by enabling debugging to identify the root cause.
 Edit your wp-config.php file, setting define(‘WP_DEBUG’, true).
 This activates the debugging mode and displays error messages on your site.
 Inspect the messages to pinpoint issues with themes, plugins, or misconfigurations causing the 404 errors.

-Clear Browsing Cache and Cookies
+Step 2: Clear Browser Cache and Cookies

 Cached files and cookies may lead to outdated or incorrect page information.
 Clear your browser cache and cookies to ensure you’re loading the latest version of your site.
 This simple step can often resolve 404 errors caused by browsers serving cached content.

-Reset WordPress Permalinks
+Step 3: Reset WordPress Permalinks (Try This First)

 Incorrect permalink settings are a common culprit for 404 errors.
-In your WordPress dashboard, navigate to “Settings” > “Permalinks” and choose a different permalink structure.
+In your WordPress dashboard, navigate to “Settings” ⟶ “Permalinks” and choose a different permalink structure.
 Save changes to reset permalinks.
 If this resolves the issue, you can switch back to your preferred structure.

-Restore the .htaccess File
+Step 4: Restore or Regenerate the .htaccess File

 Restoring the .htaccess file in WordPress is crucial to resolving 404 errors caused by misconfigurations.
 Here are the steps to restore the .htaccess file:

-• Access Your Site Files: Use an FTP client (such as FileZilla) or your hosting provider’s file manager to connect to your website’s server.
+- Access Your Site Files: Use an FTP client (such as FileZilla) or your hosting provider’s file manager to connect to your website’s server.

-• Locate the .htaccess File: Navigate to the root directory of your WordPress installation.
+- Locate the .htaccess File: Navigate to the root directory of your WordPress installation.
 Look for the .htaccess file.
 Check your FTP client’s settings to display hidden files if it’s not visible.

-• Backup the Current .htaccess File: Before making any changes, backup the existing .htaccess file.
+- Backup the Current .htaccess File: Before making any changes, backup the existing .htaccess file.
 Download it to your local computer.
 This ensures you can revert to the previous state if needed.

-• Delete or Rename the Current .htaccess File: Sometimes, the .htaccess file might be corrupted.
+- Delete or Rename the Current .htaccess File: Sometimes, the .htaccess file might be corrupted.
 You can either delete it or rename it to something like “.htaccess_backup”.
 This prompts WordPress to generate a new .htaccess file.

-• Regenerate .htaccess in WordPress Dashboard: Log in to your WordPress admin dashboard.
+- Regenerate .htaccess in WordPress Dashboard: Log in to your WordPress admin dashboard.
 Go to “Settings” and select “Permalinks.”
 Without making any changes, click on the “Save Changes” button.
 This action triggers WordPress to regenerate the .htaccess file.

-• Verify .htaccess Content: Open the newly generated .htaccess file and confirm that it contains the correct configurations.
+- Verify .htaccess Content: Open the newly generated .htaccess file and confirm that it contains the correct configurations.
 If you have specific settings needed for your site (such as redirects or custom rules), add them back to the file.

 Deactivate plugins and switch to a default WordPress theme (like Twenty Twenty-One).
-Reactivate each plugin and theme one by one, checking if the 404 error reoccurs.
+Reactivate each plugin and theme one by one, checking if the 404 error recurs.
 This helps identify the specific plugin or theme causing the issue.
 Once identified, update or seek alternatives for problematic plugins or themes.

-Change and Update WordPress URL in Database
+Step 6: Update the WordPress URL in Your Database

 If you’re experiencing 404 errors due to incorrect URL configurations, then here are the steps to update the WordPress URL in the database:

-• Access Database via phpMyAdmin: Log in to your hosting account and find the phpMyAdmin tool.
+- Access Database via phpMyAdmin: Log in to your hosting account and find the phpMyAdmin tool.
 Select your WordPress database from the left sidebar.

-• Locate site URL and home Rows: Look for rows with the option_name ‘siteurl’ and ‘home.’
+- Locate site URL and home Rows: Look for rows with the option_name ‘siteurl’ and ‘home.’
 These typically represent your WordPress site’s URL settings.

-• Edit Values: Click on the pencil or “Edit” icon next to the ‘siteurl’ and ‘home’ rows.
+- Edit Values: Click on the pencil or “Edit” icon next to the ‘siteurl’ and ‘home’ rows.
 Update the ‘option_value’ field with the correct URL.

-• Save Changes: After updating the values, click the “Go” or “Save” button to save the changes.
+- Save Changes: After updating the values, click the “Go” or “Save” button to save the changes.

 Lastly, clear your browser’s cache to ensure it loads the updated URL.
 Next, check your WordPress site to confirm that the 404 errors are resolved.

-Fix WordPress 404 Error on Local Servers
+Step 7: Fix 404 Errors on Local Server Environments

 If your local server environment differs from your live server, it could lead to 404 errors.
 Discrepancies in PHP version, MySQL settings, file structures, and database configurations can also contribute to this issue.
 Here are the steps to resolve this issue:

-• Check Local Server Configuration: Ensure your local server environment (e.g., XAMPP, MAMP) matches the configurations of your live server.
+- Check Local Server Configuration: Ensure your local server environment (e.g., XAMPP, MAMP) matches the configurations of your live server.
 Verify PHP version, MySQL settings, and other server parameters.

-• Update Local WordPress URL: Access the local WordPress database using phpMyAdmin or a similar tool.
+- Update Local WordPress URL: Access the local WordPress database using phpMyAdmin or a similar tool.
 In the wp_options table, locate the ‘siteurl’ and ‘home’ rows and update them with the correct local URL.

-• Check .htaccess and Permalinks: Confirm that the .htaccess file on your local server is correctly configured.
+- Check .htaccess and Permalinks: Confirm that the .htaccess file on your local server is correctly configured.
 If it’s missing or corrupted, recreate it or copy it from your live server.

 Regardless of the technique you use, look for a file named 404.php, or build one if 404.php already does not exist, and add the following code to it: